 What if more love in the workplace was as simple as uttering one word more frequently?
 Recent research suggests it is.
-The one word panacea?
+The one-word panacea?
 “Together.”

 According to Priyanka Carr and Greg Walton of Stanford University, you would be wise to add the word “together” into your managerial vocabulary.
-In the researchers’ studies, participants first met in small groups, and then separated to work on difficult puzzles alone.
+In the researchers’ studies, participants first met in small groups and then separated to work on difficult puzzles alone.
 In the first group, the participants received a tip from a researcher who said that they were working on the task “together.”
 The second group also got a tip from a random researcher, but the word together was purposefully left out when the tip was delivered.
 The effects of this small manipulation were dramatic.
-Participants that were told that they were working “together,” persisted longer on the challenging task, expressed greater interest in— and enjoyment of —the task, and performed significantly better overall.
+Participants who were told that they were working “together” persisted longer on the challenging task, expressed greater interest in— and enjoyment of —the task, and performed significantly better overall.

-As human beings, we are hardwired to want to work together and the word “together” is a verbal cue that elicits feelings of trust, connection, and belonging.
+As human beings, we are hardwired to want to work together, and the word “together” is a verbal cue that elicits feelings of trust, connection, and belonging.
 Even if your team is not technically working together, feelings of togetherness clearly have a direct impact on your team’s motivation and performance.

 2. Cultivate Your Team’s Character, Not Just Their Competence

 Most companies have a strict edict that managers create yearly development plans with their employees.
 These are often geared at skill gaps that employees can close through the “3Es” – experience, exposure, and/or education.
-Noticeably absent from these plans are strategies to recognize, amplify, and more effectively deploy an employees’ character strengths.
+Noticeably absent from these plans are strategies to recognize, amplify, and more effectively deploy an employee’s character strengths.
 This is a costly omission.

-One of the most powerful assessments to harness character strengths is the The VIA Classification.
+One of the most powerful assessments to harness character strengths is The VIA Classification.
 It includes 24 character strengths that have been found to be universal across religions, cultures, nations, and belief systems.
 These character strengths are considered the “basic building blocks” of a flourishing life.

-Underneath the veneer of an employees’ talent, is a fundamental differentiator that makes them indispensable: who they are as a person.
-Being recognized for your uniquely human character traits is social lubricant for more meaningful workplace connections.
+Underneath the veneer of an employee’s talent is a fundamental differentiator that makes them indispensable: who they are as a person.
+Being recognized for your uniquely human character traits is a social lubricant for more meaningful workplace connections.
 The recent blog post “Does Your Company Make You a Better Person?” demonstrates the value of belonging to a workplace where your manager does more than help you succeed on projects, problems, and products.
 She also helps you work on yourself.
 This unambiguous display of love—in the form of genuine care and concern—differentiates your leadership and creates a level of team trust that truly closes the gap between corporate rhetoric and everyday reality.

 3. Find Greatness in Gratitude

 According to a 2012 survey by the John Templeton Foundation, 60% of people report that they never express gratitude at work.
 If they did, they reported doing so “perhaps once a year.”
 Despite this lack of thanks in the workplace, people still understand that gratitude has the power to improve happiness, with 88% reporting that expressing gratitude to colleagues makes them feel happier and more fulfilled.
-Beyond the personal well-being benefits, research suggests that a thank you email doubled the number of people willing to help you in the future.
+Beyond the personal well-being benefits, research suggests that a thank you email doubles the number of people willing to help you in the future.
 Even more compelling is why the recipients were motivated to help out.
-They found that people weren’t providing more help because they felt better or it boosted their self-esteem, but because they appreciated being needed and felt more socially valued when they’d been thanked.
+They found that people weren’t providing more help because they felt better or it boosted their self-esteem but because they appreciated being needed and felt more socially valued when they’d been thanked.

-For these reasons, LinkedIn CEO, Jeff Weiner, says that gratitude is the “highest ROI management tool I know ….it is available to everyone, costs essentially nothing, and is a proven driver of workplace productivity.
+For these reasons, LinkedIn CEO Jeff Weiner says that gratitude is the “highest ROI management tool I know … it is available to everyone, costs essentially nothing, and is a proven driver of workplace productivity.

 These techniques are small steps to take the “l-word” out of the corporate closet.
-They break down love into three easy to implement strategies that – in turn– build up your leadership impact.
+They break down love into three easy-to-implement strategies that – in turn– build up your leadership impact.